Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

 The following is a key property of a first-order deformation (with respect to dihedral angles) $\dot{P}$ of $P$ with at least one ideal vertex.

-\begin{proposition} Let $P$ be an AdS hyperideal polyhedron with at least one ideal vertex $v$ and let $\dot{P}$ be an infinitesimal deformation of $P$.
+\begin{proposition} Let $P$ be a hyperideal AdS polyhedron with at least one ideal vertex $v$ and let $\dot{P}$ be an infinitesimal deformation of $P$.
 If $\dot{P}$ preserves the dihedral angle at each edge of $P$ at first order, then the restriction of $\dot{P}$ to the vertex $v$ is tangent to the boundary $\partial \AdS$. \end{proposition}

 \begin{proof} Suppose by contradiction that the restriction of $\dot{P}$ to the vertex $v$ is not tangent to the boundary $\partial \AdS$, for instance that the vector $\dot{P}|_{v}$ is towards the exterior of $\partial \AdS$, and we will show that the sum of angles at the edges adjacent to $v$ then strictly increases (at first order).
 The result will clearly follow.